 How to Pick the Perfect Mid-Grade 2-Stage Snow Blower

-A mid-grade grade two-stage snow blower gives you the obvious advantages of a larger engine, larger auger and impeller and greater snow throwing distances when compared to an entry-level grade snow blower.
+A mid-grade grade two-stage snow blower gives you obvious advantages: a larger engine, a larger auger and impeller, and greater snow throwing distances when compared to an entry-level grade snow blower.

-Mid-grade two-stage snow blowers also come with “standard” features like interlocking controls, headlights and upgraded aluminum gear cases that would be optional equipment on a entry-level snow blower.
+Mid-grade two-stage snow blowers also come standard with features like interlocking controls, headlights, and upgraded aluminum gear cases.These features are considered "optional" on an entry-level snow blower.

-But that doesn’t mean there aren’t other upgraded features you will want to consider in selecting your perfect mid-grade two-stage snow blower.
+Even with the standard features, there are still upgrades you will want to consider when selecting your perfect mid-grade two-stage snow blower.